olaoluwaidowu/Investigate-No-show-Appointments/README.md

 ## Limitations

-> I am unable to ascertian if giving scholarship will help patients keep to appointments without further statistical test
+> I am unable to ascertian if giving scholarship will help patients keep to appointments without further statistical test.

-> 90.1% of the trips are by subscribers

 > Unavailability of statitistics of age groupings in brazil.
 The population is brazil, the age grouping in the country could be different to that of canada used in this analysis